explodingcamera/tinywasm/README.md

 Some APIs to interact with the runtime are not yet exposed, and the existing ones are subject to change, but the core functionality is mostly complete.

-TinyWasm is not designed for performance, but rather for simplicity, size and portability.
-However, it is still reasonably fast, especially when compared to other interpreters.
+TinyWasm is not (yet) designed for performance, but rather for simplicity, size and portability.
 See [Performance](#performance) for more details.

 ## Supported Proposals